ISSUIUC/ISS-PCB/HOW-TO.md

 ![alt text](images/ISS-PCB-KiCAD-HOW-TO-Identify-Symbol-Library.png)

-- Identify if you need a New Symbol Library or can you just import the symbol into an existing symbol library.
+- Identify if you need a new symbol library or can you just import the symbol into an existing symbol library.

 ![alt text](images/ISS-PCB-KiCAD-HOW-TO-Symbol-Editor.png)